A TIME TO WRITE

 I remember it like it was yesterday.
 I had just purchased a new car and had decided this time I wanted a personalized license plate.
 I can still see myself writing down variations of the word poet: Poet4Him, HisPoet, HisPen, Poetess, Poetress.
 Then I wrote my name next to the word poet and there it was: POETRICIA.
 How perfect.
 But it had one too many characters for a personalized license plate in the state of New Jersey.
 So, I put away the scraps of paper and life went on.
 That was April of 2006.

 A few years later I decided I was ready to publish my first book of poetry (A Time to Write).
 Prior to that decision, I’d done a lot of research on self publishing.
 When I was in the early stages of preparing my manuscript, I remembered reading that one step in self publishing included choosing a business name for your publishing company.
-Almost immediately POETRICIA came back to mind and on Monday March 30, 2009, Poetricia Publishing was officially born.
+Almost immediately POETRICIA came back to mind.
+I met with a grahpics designer to design my logo on April 10, 2009 and Poetricia Publishing was officially born.
 (Prior to that, from September 1996-2002, I published a poetry newsletter for single women called THE COMPANION under the business name I WRITE THE VISION.)

 Initially my vision for Poetricia Publishing was that it would be the vehicle through which I would publish all the manuscripts I had been sitting on for the past 20 years.
 In my excitement I didn’t realize that this goal was “all about me”.

 As time went on, fellow poets began seeking me out for advice on how to publish their poems.
 My vision expanded to “specializing in publishing services for the Christian minded poet.”
 My goal was to assist other Christian poets in creating print ready manuscripts of inspirational poetry, while still carving out time to work on my own projects.